Name of person responsible /Facilitator: Esther Nakkazi

 HIGHLIGHTS, KEY QUESTIONS /THEMES

-“We operate moonlight outreaches in the streets from around 7 pm – 10 pm to provide privacy to the FSWs.
+“We operate moonlight outreaches at key populations hotspots from around 7 pm – 10 pm as a strategy to reach KPs at their workplaces.
 We test HIV and kidney functioning, and screen for Sexually Transmitted Infections.
 In case one is found HIV positive, they are referred to the health centers to start on ARVs.”

-Prep is given to any free willed client not hence coerced on anyone.
-Hence provide forms to those who have consented and we require of their contact details.
+PrEP is given to any free-willed client not hence coerced on anyone.
+Hence provide forms to those who have consented and we require their contact details.
 “We give ARVs after consenting to our process and are assessed monthly, screening is done when the client comes for a refill and test as well.”

 The day outreaches are carried out in busy areas like bus parks.
 However, for the general population, when one feels they have changed from multiple partners and decided to be committed to one partner, then they can stop treatment of PrEP.
 There are 257 clients on Prep at Kagote HC II albeit some are faced with abdominal pain as a side effect for a short while.